gromag/ml-resources/stats-for-ml-in-30-minutes.md

 # Statistics for ML in 30 minutes

->_This document has redacted in various places however it remains mostly the output of a GPT 3 model.
+>_This document has been redacted in various places, however it remains mostly the output of a GPT 3 model.
 Large Language Models like GPT 3 might hallucinate and give give incorrect information, please use your own judgement and take this as an input to do further research._

 ## Introduction